Health Professions Information

 PHP 1997 Introduction to Health Professions

 PHP 1997 is a two credit "First Year Seminar" course for pre-health students taught by the Career and Internship Coordinator.
-Lecture, discussion and assignments provide the opportunity to learn about the role of healthcare providers and systems, health care ethics, and ways to build a competitive application for professional school.
-For more information, please contact Ms. Lauren Albaum, the Career and Internship Coordinator at email@example.com.
+Students have the opportunity to learn about the role of healthcare providers and systems as well as ways to build a competitive application for professional school.
+For more information, please contact Ms. Lauren Albaum at email@example.com.

 Apply for PHP 1997 for Spring 2018